The Dayton Peace Trail

 The Miamisburg Mound was also among many sites that were chosen as symbolic sites on the Long Walk for Survival in 1980.
 This demonstration is just one of many instances in which Native American activists are still fighting for justice for people and the land.

-“The Long Walk for Survival was a 3,500 mile trek across the United States that began on June 1, 1980, and was led by Native Americans representatives of over 80 different tribes.
-Over a five month period, approximately 430 people marched from California to Washington D.C. to demand an end to nuclear development, the forced sterilization of indigenous women, the military draft, and uranium mining on native land.
+“The Long Walk for Survival was a 3,500-mile trek across the United States that began on June 1, 1980 and was led by Native American representatives of over 80 different tribes.
+Over a five-month period, approximately 430 people marched from California to Washington D.C. to demand an end to nuclear development, the forced sterilization of indigenous women, the military draft, and uranium mining on native land.
 At the time, about 55% of U.S. uranium mines were located on Indian reservations, exposing local communities to radioactive waste that causes cancer and birth defects.
 It was also discovered that about 40 to 50 percent of Native American women had been sterilized without their consent.
-This mass sterilization, coupled with the toxic conditions of the reservations, was compromising the native people’s autonomy and contributing to their genocide.
+This mass sterilization, coupled with the toxic conditions of the reservations, was compromising the native people’s autonomy and contributed to their genocide.
 The Long Walk for Survival demanded an end to the violence and war inflicted on both the native people and the Earth and sought to create a shift towards stronger spirituality and respect.”
 (S.F.
 Indian Center “Watha” Graphics 1980)

 8690 Yankee St, Dayton